 \subsection{Multiple outcomes}

-\cite{agresti1992analysis} proposed two possible extensions of the BT model by taking account of multiple outcomes (ordinal data): one is the cumulative link model and another is the adjacent categories model.
-It is worth pointing out that both models satisfy the assumptions of validity and strict log-concavity which leads to the uniform consistency of the corresponding MLE under our framework.
-Specifically, when there are only three outcomes (win, tie, loss, or $A=\{-1, 0, 1\}$), the cumulative link model and the adjacent categories model degenerate to the Rao-Kupper model \citep{MR217963} and the Davidson model \citep{davidson1970extending}, respectively.
-In this part, we present the uniform consistency of the MLE in these two models.
+\cite{agresti1992analysis} provided two generalizations the BT model by taking account of multiple outcomes (ordinal data): one is the cumulative link model and the other is the adjacent categories model.
+It can be verified that both models satisfy the validity and strict log-concavity assumptions which lead to the uniform consistency of the corresponding MLE under our framework.
+Specifically, when there are only three outcomes (`win', `tie', `loss', or $A=\{-1, 0, 1\}$), the cumulative link model and the adjacent categories model reduce to the Rao-Kupper model \citep{MR217963} and the Davidson model \citep{davidson1970extending}, respectively.
+In this section, we prove the uniform consistency of the MLE for these two models.

 The link function $ f(x;y) $ in the Rao-Kupper model is given by